-The purpose of this Code of Practice (CoP) is to provide minimum requirements and guidance for radiation protection in the use of X-rays and gamma (γ) rays in industrial radiography (film & digital).
+The purpose of this Code of Practice (CoP) is to provide minimum requirements and guidance for radiation protection in the use of X-ray and gamma (γ) ray in industrial radiography (film and digital).

 2. Specialized meanings for "shall" and "should"